mitchvm/tabnav/README.md

 Each match of each expression in the array should return a single cell's contents.
 Each expression can also, optionally, return a zero-width match immediately prior to the last matching delimiter.
 This match will be ignored.

 If multiple expressions are provided in a JSON array, they are each processed in sequence until their matches are exhausted.
-Use this to have, for example, one expression to capture the first cell on the line, a different expression to capture cells in the middle of the row, and a third expression to capture the final cell on the line.
+Use this to have, for example, one expression to capture the first cell of the row, a different expression to capture cells in the middle of the row, and a third expression to capture the final cell.
 If only one expression is provided, it need-not be placed in a JSON array.

 ###### Example

 One table format that mixes markup and content in a table cell is [Textile](https://textile-lang.com/doc/tables).
 Here is a sample row of a Textile table that defines headers.
-The `_.` at the start of the cell is markup indicating that the cell is a header cell.
+Cells are pipe-delimited, and the `_.` at the start of the cell is markup indicating that the cell is a header cell.

 ```
 |_.
 First Header  |_.
 Second Header |